-If you are unable to find the information in any of these question, please feel free to contact us at firstname.lastname@example.org.
+If you are unable to find specific information in the questions below, please feel free to contact us at firstname.lastname@example.org.

 How do I apply for Data and Policy Summer Scholar Program?

-Applicants will create an online account to fill out the application.
+Applicants will create an online account here to fill out the application.
 We encourage you to start your application as early as possible, and you can always log into your account to edit your application before submitting it.
-The application system will be launched soon in late January 2018, and we will send out an email to alert students who have filled out the online form here.
-We will also update our website regularly so stay tuned!

 What is the deadline of the application?

 In 2019 there are two sessions of the program and each session has different deadlines.
 You can find the specific deadlines here.
 We encourage students to apply in the Early Action Round.

 What is the application fee?

 There is no application fee for this program.
 However, if you need to take the Academic English Proficiency Assessment (AEPA), there is a non-refundable $70 fee charged by the University of Chicago Office of Language Assessment.

 Will you tell me if you have successfully received my application material?